Official NAQT Rules

 - If players on both teams simultaneously confer illegally, the moderator shall not award an interrupt penalty, but shall instead simply treat the tossup question as unanswered.
 This determination of simultaneity is not protestable.

-- A moderator may disregard a signal that he or she deems to be inadvertent (e.g., a signal when all that has been said is “This man” or a signal resulting from a dropped signaling device).
+- A moderator may disregard a signal that they deem to be inadvertent (e.g., a signal when all that has been said is “This man” or a signal resulting from a dropped signaling device).
 The determination of whether a signal is inadvertent is not protestable.

 - Teams may confer on bonus questions.
-It is recommended that the captain give the answer for the team or clearly indicate who will give the answer.
-The moderator, however, will take the first answer unambiguously directed at him or her.
+The moderator will evaluate the first answer they deem clearly directed at them.
 If conflicting answers are directed at the moderator, the captain will be asked to choose the team’s answer.
 The determination of whether an answer was directed at the moderator is not protestable.

 - A team has 5 seconds to answer each part of a bonus question, unless otherwise noted by the question.
-After reading each part, the moderator will prompt the team for an answer after 4 seconds.
-Once prompted, someone on that team must begin answering, or the captain must immediately designate the person who will answer.
+After reading each part, the moderator will ask the team for an answer 1 second before time for that part expires (e.g., for a standard 5-second part, the moderator will ask the team for an answer after 4 seconds).
+Once asked, someone on that team must start answering immediately, with the answer beginning within the allotted total time for the bonus part.
+If a player chooses to designate another player to answer, such designation does not allow the team any extra time.

 - A team may begin its answer before the end of a bonus question.
 In such cases, the moderator stops reading when the team begins its answer.
 If the bonus contains another part, the moderator then asks the next part.
 This happens even if the part asks for more than one piece of information and the team gives only one; a risk of answering the bonus while it is being read is that a team might miss the fact that it is asking for multiple pieces of information.